 Smart lighting and smart bulb considerations

-The best smart bulbs available in 2021: get the best smart lights for you
+The best smart bulbs available in 2021

 The bulbs themselves use Zigbee to communicate, meaning you'll either need a Hue Bridge to talk to them, or a generic Zigbee hub, the likes of which you'll find in the Amazon Echo 4th Generation.
 Zigbee's great advantage is that it can reach a long way - it's a mesh network, and each bulb can act as a repeater which invisibly passes signals along to the next in line.
 This means you can take Hue further than your router would generally reach, making it more than plausible to get started with the Philips' vast outdoor range as well as its huge number of options for indoor lighting.